 When a party’s participation is invited or expected at an investigative interview or other meeting, the Investigator will provide that party with written notice of the date, time, location, participants, and purpose of said interview or meeting at least three (3) College business days prior to the interview or meeting.

-At the conclusion of the investigation and prior to the Investigator’s completion of his/her investigative report, the Investigator will send to each party (and the party’s advisor, if any) the evidence obtained as part of the investigation that is directly related to the allegations raised in the formal complaint, in electronic and/or printed copy.
-The parties will have 10 College business days to submit a written response to the evidence, which the Investigator will consider prior to completion of his/her investigative report.
+At the conclusion of the investigation and prior to the Investigator’s completion of their investigative report, the Investigator will send to each party (and the party’s advisor, if any) the evidence obtained as part of the investigation that is directly related to the allegations described in the formal complaint and notice of allegations, in electronic and/or printed copy.
+The parties will have ten (10) College business days to submit a written response to the evidence, which the Investigator will consider prior to completion of their investigative report.

-After receiving and reviewing the parties’ written responses, if any, the Investigator will create an investigative report that fairly summarizes the relevant evidence, and will forward a copy of his/her report to the Title IX Coordinator.
+After receiving and reviewing the parties’ written responses, if any, the Investigator will create an investigative report that fairly summarizes the relevant evidence, and will forward a copy of their report to the Title IX Coordinator.
 Upon receipt of the Investigator’s Report, the Title IX Coordinator will schedule a hearing.
-At least 10 College business days prior to the hearing, the Title IX Coordinator will:
+At least ten (10) College business days prior to the hearing, the Title IX Coordinator will:

 At the request of either party, the College will arrange for the live hearing to occur with the parties located in separate rooms, with technology enabling the Hearing Officer and parties to simultaneously see and hear the party or witness answering questions.
 A party wishing to request that the live hearing occur with the parties located in separate rooms must contact the Title IX Coordinator to request such an arrangement at least three (3) College business days in advance of the hearing.
 The College may conduct any live hearing virtually, with the participants in one or more separate geographical locations, and with technology enabling participants simultaneously to see and hear each other.